Yohanna Ibrahim: Kidnapping

 Banner in support of the kidnapped bishops in front of the Monastery of Saint Mark, Jerusalem, in 2013.

-Ibrahim disappeared in 2013 while traveling with Boulos Yazigi to negotiate the release of two kidnapped priests, Fathers Michael Kayyal and Maher Mahfouz.
-It is believed the kidnappers were Chechen.
+Ibrahim disappeared in 2013 while traveling with Boulos Yazigi to negotiate the release of two kidnapped priests, Fathers Michael Kayyal and Maher Mahfouz of the Armenian Catholic and Greek Orthodox churches, respectively.
+Paolo Dall'Oglio, an Italian Jesuit priest, went to Raqqa to secure their release, but he too was kidnapped.
+It is believed the kidnappers were Chechen from "Abu al Banat" jihadist group; Magomed Abdurakhmanov (aka Abu Banat) was imprisoned in Turkey in 2019 and appeared in a video that allegedly shows him beheading two men believed to be Syrian Christians.
 In March 2019, a Lebanese newspaper reported that Syrian democrats were negotiating for his release from ISIS.
-In April 2024, L'Orient-Today published a three-part investigation into the archbishops' disappearance, claiming that the Assad regime was responsible for their kidnapping, with Mar Yohanna Ibrahim as the primary target.
+In April 2024, L'Orient-Today published a three-part investigation into the archbishops' disappearance, claiming that the Assad regime was responsible for their kidnapping, with Mor Yohanna Ibrahim as the primary target.

+The Executive Director of the Assyrian Monitor for Human Rights and a relative of Archbishop Ibrahim, Jamil Diarbakerli, addressed inquiries regarding the missing church leaders in Syria.
+The archbishop was renowned for his courage and moral integrity, so when he learned about the kidnapped priests, he immediately took action; some speculate whether the abduction of the two priests served as "bait" for the larger kidnapping of Mor Yohanna Ibrahim.
+Perhaps Abu Banat's involvement was a strategic distraction orchestrated by the Assad regime and Turkish media to obscure the true identity of the perpetrators, as Abu Banat would likely have taken pride in the abduction, viewing it as an achievement.
+The world powers — the US, UN, and Russia — have shown much indifference toward the event, particularly given that Mor Ibrahim is a US citizen.
+The church hierarchy has also faced criticism for their perceived abandonment, as they focus on survival under both the old and new Syrian regimes.

 The Middle East Council of Churches declared April 22 as "The Ecumenical Day for the Abducted and the Forcibly Absented" in honor of the abducted bishops John Ibrahim and Paul Yazigi, in a joint statement from the Syriac Orthodox and Greek Orthodox Patriarchates of Antioch.